Dynamically incoherent surface endomorphisms

-With \cref{thm:example} proved, we conclude this by obtaining a clear depiction of the centre curves as shown in \cref{fig:tan}.
+With \cref{thm:example} proved, we now work toward obtaining a clear depiction of the centre curves as shown in \cref{fig:tan}.
 If $p$ is a point whose orbit is disjoint from $X$, then the orbit of $p$ lies in $K$.
-Recalling that for $(x,y)\in K$ that
+For $(x,y)\in K$, recall that

 and that $g'(x)$ is a constant greater than $4$, we see that the centre direction on the orbit of such $p$ is vertical.
 Elsewhere, we can use the following. \begin{lem} The centre direction $E^c$ on $X$ has negative slope. \end{lem} \begin{proof} Recall that $E^c$ lies in the complement of $\Cone^u$.
-For $p\in U_{\Lambda}$, the unstable cone is $\Cone_{\eps}$, so all vectors not in $\Cone^u$ have negative slope.
-Hence the proposition holds at $p$.
-For $p \in X$, then $p = f^n(q)$ for some $q\in U_{\Lambda}$, and $E^c(p) = Df^{-n}(E^c(q))$.
-But $E^c(q)$ has negative slope, and it was shown in the proof of \cref{glue} that $D_pf^{-1}$ takes vectors of negative slope to vectors of negative slope for $p\in X$, so the claim also holds at $q$. \end{proof} Since $Df$ is constant given by the equation \cref{eqn:diagonalderiv} on the compliment of $X$, then a connected component of $f^{-1}(X)$ which is not itself $X$ is a rescaled copy of $X$.
+For $q\in U_{\Lambda}$, the unstable cone is $\Cone_{\eps}(q)$, so all vectors not in $\Cone^u$, including those in the centre direction, have negative slope.
+Hence the proposition holds at $q$.
+If $p \in X$, is such that $f(p)=q$ for some $q\in U_{\Lambda}$, then $E^c(p) = Df^{-1}(E^c(q))$.
+But $E^c(q)$ has negative slope, and it was shown in the proof of \cref{glue} that $D_pf^{-1}$ takes vectors of negative slope to vectors of negative slope for $p\in X$, so the claim also holds at $p$.
+Since $X\subseteq \bigcup_{n\geq 0}f^{-n}(U_{\Lambda})$, then by continuing in this fashion, the claim holds at all points in $X$. \end{proof} Since $Df$ is constant given by the equation \cref{eqn:diagonalderiv} on the complement of $X$, then a connected component of $f^{-1}(X)$ which is not itself $X$ is a rescaled copy of $X$.
 This copy is contracted more strongly horizontally than vertically.
-This procedure continues while iterating $X$ backwards, and so one can show that the centre curves are in \cref{fig:tan}.
+This procedure continues while iterating $X$ backwards, and so one can show that the centre curves are as in \cref{fig:tan}.

 We conclude by noting that the authors believe that this example $f$ is dynamically incoherent.
-However, showing this would require more effort than required for our purposes, since it will be easier to prove incoherence in the examples we construct in the next section.
+However, showing this would require more effort than required for our purposes, since it will be easier to prove incoherence of the examples we construct in the next section.